-The college offers A-Level programmes (1 year/18 months) and Summer Schools (Oxbridge Preparation; Medical School Preparation; Academic).
+The college offers A Level programmes (1 year/18 months), one year GCSE and Summer Schools (Oxbridge Preparation, Medical School Preparation, Academic).
 The average class size is 18 students.
 All courses include intensive English language support, and IELTS classes are provided for all international students.

 Cardiff Sixth Form College is located on Newport Road in Cardiff, South Wales, just a 5-10 minute walk from the heart of the capital city of Wales.

 The nearest airport is Cardiff Airport, which is around 15 miles away (1 hour by car), while London Heathrow is around 150 miles away (2.5 hours by car).